-The verdict: The second-generation 2016 Chevrolet Cruze sedan builds upon the qualities we liked in the original, such as a quiet ride, with the addition of a more refined turbocharged four-cylinder engine and greater in-car connectivity, but I wish the driving experience were more engaging.
+The second-generation 2016 Chevrolet Cruze compact sedan builds upon the qualities we liked in the original, such as a quiet ride, with the addition of a more refined turbocharged four-cylinder engine and greater in-car connectivity, but I wish the driving experience were more engaging.

 The redesigned Cruze has been a long time coming — the U.S. model first was shown back in June 2015 — but it’s on sale now and has a starting price of $17,495 (including an $875 destination charge) for a base L trim level with a manual transmission.
 I tested the top-of-the-line Premier trim, which comes with an automatic transmission and starts at $23,995 including destination.
 Optional features such as a power moonroof, navigation, a Bose premium stereo, automatic air conditioning, wireless device charging and heated rear seats raised the as-tested price to $26,855.
 To see how the Cruze’s specs compare with the Civic, Elantra and Mazda3, click here.